RePRGM/Nimperiments/Nimless/README.md

 First, you cannot enabling printing to the console if you intend to use this as shellcode (PIC).
 It's fine to enable that otherwise.

-Second, you need to change lines 112-121 in `main.nim` to *your* server's IP address.
+~~Second, you need to change lines 112-121 in `main.nim` to *your* server's IP address.
 This is a character array and it looks awful.
-The stack string macro was causing issues here and this was the quick and dirty way to get PIC working.
+The stack string macro was causing issues here and this was the quick and dirty way to get PIC working.~~

+Second, change line 58 in `main.nim` to include *your* server's IPv4 address.
+This *was* a character array and it *did* look awful before.
+This has since been changed to a stack string which *does* still cause linker errors under normal circumstances.
+Instead of *actually* fixing it, I figured out you can use `--l:"-Wl,--allow-multiple-definition"` to workaround the issue.
+Not ideal from a developer standpoint but it works.

-Third, if and only if you want to use a different port, change line 232.
+Third, if and only if you want to use a different port, change line 59.

+Fourth, should you want to remove another indicator, change the temporary file name defined on line 56.

 If you've used Evil Lsass Twin before, you know how to use this version.